Kids bedroom ideas on a budget

 Does your child like to paint or draw?
 If so, then you can enable them to express themselves with chalk paint or a whiteboard mounted on the wall.
 This way, they can not only be creative, but you can wipe it off, and they can draw over and over.
 Get them to pick out themed decorations and encourage them to display how they’d like to see the decor (with a bit of adult help).
 Getting the children stuck in helping with their bedroom will encourage confidence and creativity for when they are ready to take the lead in creating their themed bedroom when they’re older.

 “Children typically create little things, but the bedroom is the first real, permanent thing that they can influence.
-Involving a child helps them to establish their own inner space and the image that they want to project to others.
-And for parents, having a chance to work together with their children can help to establish a stable, respectful relationship.”Dr Sam Wass, Expert Developmental Psychologist, University of East London
+Involving a child helps them to establish their own inner space and the image they want to project to others.
+And for parents, working together with their children can help to establish a stable, respectful relationship.”Dr Sam Wass, Expert Developmental Psychologist, University of East London

-As a budding teenager and young adult, helping dad decorate my room brought me back to my childhood and, at 34, I now long for the sanctuary of my old bedroom, where everything was taken care of, and all I had to worry about was which of my friends were going to see my awesome new super room.
+As a budding teenager and young adult, helping dad decorate my room brought me back to my childhood and, at 34, I now long for the sanctuary of my old bedroom, where everything was taken care of, and all I had to worry about was which of my friends would see my awesome new super room.
 I wouldn’t have traded that for anything.

 Keep it at eye level

-When designing, it can be easy to think of things from our perspective, but try not to make the various elements unreachable for your child.
+When designing, it’s easy to think of things from our perspective, but try not to make the various elements unreachable for your child.
 Keep storage containers and shelves at his or her level so that the room is designed specifically for them.

 Keep the room bright